kalendar/assessments/mathematics/lines_and_functions/low-summary.md

 * To learn more about plotting points using x-y coordinates, start with http://mathantics.com/section/lesson-video/graphing-on-the-coordinate-plane.

-* Learn more about the equation of a straight line here: http://www.mathsisfun.com/equation_of_line.html and be sure to check out the interactive line graphing calculator in the middle of the page.
+* Learn more about the equation of a straight line at http://www.mathsisfun.com/equation_of_line.html and be sure to check out the interactive line graphing calculator in the middle of the page.

 * The steepness of a line is measured by a number called its slope, which is explained at http://www.mathsisfun.com/gradient.html.